7Block Labs

 10) A minimal “future‑proof” architecture you can ship this quarter

-• Prover fabric with:
+• Prover fabric that comes with:

 Worked example: raising throughput 8-10x without changing the core